 Harrisonburg Mold “Black” Mold Testing

-Check all bathroom vents, dryers or any other moisture producing sources.
+Check all bathroom vents, dryers, or any other moisture-producing sources.
 Ensure they are venting to the exterior of the home.
-Air conditioning system are a great way to control humidity.
-De-humidifiers will remove humidity from the air.
-Increased ventilation can assist in reducing humidity levels especially in attics of older homes.
-When a leak or intrusion occurs, clean up the water and furnishings within 24-48 hours to prevent mold growth.
-Clean mold off hard surfaces with water and detergent, and dry completely.
-Absorbent materials such as ceiling tiles, that are moldy, may need to be replaced.
-Don’t install carpeting on concrete floors when there is frequent moisture intrusion or condensation build up.
+Air conditioning systems are a great way to add humidity to the air and de-humidifiers will remove humidity from the air.
+Increased ventilation can assist in reducing humidity levels, especially in attics of older homes and crawlspaces.
+When a water leak or water intrusion occurs, clean up the water and furnishings within 24-48 hours to prevent mold growth.
+Clean mold off hard surfaces with water and baking soda, hydrogen peroxide, or white vinegar and force dry immediately and completely.
+Absorbent materials such as ceiling tiles, insulation, and drywall that are moldy, may need to be replaced.
+Don’t install carpeting on concrete floors when there is frequent moisture intrusion or condensation build-up.

-Symptoms of indoor mold allergies can include, but are not limited to: sneezing, conjunctivitis (pink eye), chronic cough, runny nose, nasal congestion, itchy watery and red eyes, skin rashes and hives, sinus headache, rhinitis (inflammation of the sinuses), bronchitis, asthma, hypersensitivity pneumonitis, difficulty breathing.
+Symptoms of exposure to mold can include but are not limited to: sneezing, conjunctivitis (pink eye), chronic cough, runny nose, nasal congestion, itchy watery, and red eyes, skin rashes, and hives, sinus headache, rhinitis (inflammation of the sinuses), bronchitis, asthma, hypersensitivity pneumonitis, difficulty breathing.
 You may have one or more of these symptoms but it does not mean you have an indoor mold problem.
-Other conditions must be present and a through property inspection should be conducted to determine if mold growth in present, the type (species) of growth and if moisture intrusion points exits.
+Other conditions must be present and a thorough Certified Mold Assessment inspection should be conducted to determine if mold growth is present, the type (species) of growth and if water/moisture intrusion points and water leaks exist.